-Since electropolishing doesn’t involve mechanical, thermal or chemical impact, small and mechanically fragile parts can be treated.
+Since electropolishing doesn’t involve mechanical, thermal, or chemical impact, small and mechanically fragile parts can be treated.
 Electropolishing can be applied to parts of almost any shape or size.

-Anodizing (Type II) is a electroplating method of a metal part (mostly aluminum part) by forming a layer of oxide on its surface.
+Anodizing (Type II) is an electroplating method of a metal part (mostly aluminum part) by forming a layer of oxide on its surface.
 It increases resistance to corrosion and wear, and provides better adhesion for paint primers (like screen printing) and glues than bare metal does.

 Hard anodized, sometimes called Type III, offers greater corrosion protection and resistance to wear in extreme environments or frequent use.
 This is produced by continuing the electrical current until the depth exceeds 20 microns or even more.
 This takes more time and is more expensive but produces a superior result.